cukier91/cukier91/README.md

 Please find below links to my portfolio projects:

+1.https://github.com/cukier91/Char-char- The purpose of the project is to create a portal for the exchange of books between users.
+Used technologies: React, Redux, Formik, css, Pigeon Maps, Yup, tbd...
-1. https://github.com/cukier91/training - A combination of all the previous ones.
+2. https://github.com/cukier91/training - A combination of all the previous ones.
 The application is about the possibility of practicing React, redux, validation, css, html and learning about new libraries.
-2. https://github.com/cukier91/FilmBook - Website based on the free movie API.
+3. https://github.com/cukier91/FilmBook - Website based on the free movie API.
 The main goal is to develop CSS
-3. https://github.com/cukier91/fakeStore/tree/main/fake-store - Website based on fake store api.
+4. https://github.com/cukier91/fakeStore/tree/main/fake-store - Website based on fake store api.
 The main goal is to learn the basics of the redux
-4. https://github.com/cukier91/pg_projekty - website for a small business
+5. https://github.com/cukier91/pg_projekty - website for a small business